 Key Info for Leaders

-Leader registration for Day Camp 2019 is now open!
-Click here to register as a leader for Day Camp 2019 If you are in grades 9-12, are a young adult or parent who can give between 1-5 days and want more info about ways that you might be able to help with Day Camp 2019, contact Rev. Steve Rothery.
+Leader registration for Day Camp 2019 is not yet open!
+If you are in grades 9-12, are a young adult or parent who can give between 1-5 days and want more info about ways that you might be able to help with Day Camp , contact the church office.

 What to Leaders, Volunteers and Assistants do?